Lost Forest *NEW* for Summer 2018

-Head to the new tubing runs at Elk Camp on Snowmass Mountain.
+Head to the tubing runs at Elk Camp on Snowmass Mountain.
 The tubing center includes four lift-served lanes of tubing excitement for adults and children.

 Cross-Country Skiing & Snowshoeing

 Aspen Snowmass boasts over 60 miles of free Nordic trails, easily accessed right in the heart of Snowmass from the Snowmass Cross-Country Ski & Snowshoe Center.
 Here, a full range of ski school programs, ski, sled, and snowshoe rentals, guided tours, a retail shop and repair services are available.

 Guided trips ranging from two hours to full-day excursions are offered by Blazing Adventures, a local operator.
 Call 1-800-282-7238 or 970-923-4544 for more information.

 Let a team of Alaskan sled dogs guide you through the pristine Snowmass wilderness.
 Winding trails, experienced drivers and comfortable sleds combine to make this the winter excursion of a lifetime.